walles/riff/README.md

 * Refine each pair of blocks, make sure both added characters and removed characters are highlighted in a readable fashion, both in added blocks and removed blocks.

+# DONE
+* Make a main program that can read input from stdin and print it to stdout.